-- 3.1 Where the Agreement passes the Better Off Overall Test, the Agreement will come into operation seven days after being approved by the Fair Work Commission (FWC) in accordance with section 54 of the Act. - 3.2 The nominal expiry date of the Agreement is three years after the date that the FWC approves the Agreement.
+- 3.1 Where the Agreement passes the Better Off Overall Test, the Agreement will come into operation seven days after being approved by the Fair Work Commission (FWC) in accordance with section 54 of the Act. - 3.2 The nominal expiry date of the Agreement is 31 December 2026.